-Preprocessing of images is the first step which needs to be performed before filtering.
-Preprocessing steps include image registration, background suppression with the removal of artifacts and pectoral muscle removal.
-For this step we have used manually segmented masks drawn for all images in mini-MIAS database.
-These masks were hand-drawn by an experienced radiologist and, because of their accuracy, can be treated as ground truth.
-The entire automatic mask extraction process has been described in [9].
-After the preprocessing we proceed with locating the fibroglandular disc position in each breast image.
-Fibroglandular disc is a region containing mainly two tissue types, dense or glandular and fat and according to their distribution it is possible to determine in which category according to density some breast belong.
 Dense tissue mainly has higher intensity in mammograms because it presents higher attenuation for X-rays than fat tissue.
 Intensity also changes with the relative position towards edge of the breast because of the change in thickness.
 Since the fibroglandular disc is our region of interest, we have extracted only that part of the image.
-Entire preprocessing step done for all images in the mini-MIAS database is described in [10].
+Entire preprocessing step done for all images in the mini-MIAS database is described in [11].
+To extract ROI we have cropped part of the image according to the maximum breast tissue dimensions as shown in Figure 4.
 Actual ROI boundaries are chosen to be V and H for vertical and horizontal coordinates respectively: